gissellemv/greetings-from-Gisselle/README.md

 # greetings-from-Gisselle
-My name is Gisselle
+My name is Gisselle.
-I was born and raised in South Florida
+I was born and raised in South Florida.
-I am a Journalist Student at UM
+I am a Journalist Student at UM.